BlaineDev/431-2020/classes/class26/README.md

     - I especially think MS and PhD students (in any department) interested in applications of health research in real world situations should take it, as well as people looking for jobs in fields related to health care analytics.
     - Most people would benefit from taking 500 in Spring 2022 rather than Spring 2021 if that option is available to you, since it's usually better to complete 432 before taking 500, for at least three reasons this year.
         1. percolation time
-        2. potential for in-person learning rises
+        2. potential for in-person learning is higher in 2022
-        3. too much of me at one time is a lot
+        3. too much of me at one time can be overwhelming
     - However, if Spring 2021 is your best opportunity to take 500, for whatever reason, then I will certainly permit you to do so, but I'll want to talk to you about it a little before the class begins so that you (and I) know what you're getting into.
+Send me an email in January if you want to discuss this.

 ## Key References from Today's Slides